Eleanor of Aquitaine: Remarriage and family (1152–1154)

 Once again a single woman with possessions, Eleanor was at risk of abduction and forced marriage.
 This rapuit et abduxit was a common practice regarding heiresses, even in her own family.
 From Beaugency, she travelled south towards her court in Poitiers.
 On her route she narrowly evaded two kidnapping attempts.
 First, Count Theobald V of Blois attempted to capture Eleanor on the night of 21 March as she passed through Blois, but she escaped by taking a boat down the Loire to Tours.
 Theobald later married her daughter Alix, while his brother Count Henry I of Champagne married Alix's older sister, Marie.
 Geoffrey of Anjou lay in wait for Eleanor at Port-de-Piles, but she was warned at Tours of the plot and changed her route, arriving safely by boat at Poitiers.

 As soon as she arrived in Poitiers, just before Easter, Eleanor sent envoys to Geoffrey of Anjou's older brother, Duke Henry of Normandy, asking him to come at once to marry her.
 Many authors conclude that this fulfilled a prior arrangement made at his earlier visit to the French court.
 While providing security for her Aquitaine lands, the choice of Henry also made political sense as Anjou lay on the northern border of Aquitaine, thus protecting it and enlarging her joint jurisdiction.
-She then set about revoking all acts and charters of Louis relating to Aquitaine, and replacing them with her own.
+She then set about revoking all acts and charters of Louis relating to Aquitaine and replacing them with her own.
 The message reached Henry at Lisieux on 6 April.
-Henry arrived in Poitiers in mid May and on 18 May 1152 (Whit Sunday), eight weeks after her annulment, Eleanor married the much younger Henry in a quiet private ceremony at Poitiers Cathedral, thereby transferring her Aquitaine lands from Louis to Henry.
+Henry arrived in Poitiers in mid May and on 18 May 1152 (Whit Sunday), eight weeks after her annulment, Eleanor married the younger Henry in a quiet private ceremony at Poitiers Cathedral, thereby transferring her Aquitaine lands from Louis to Henry.
 The wedding was described as being "without the pomp and ceremony that befitted their rank".
 (Note: Translation is probably by Weir.
 Newburgh gives "pactum conjugale inierunt, minus quidem solemnitur ratione personarum" ("united by the conjugal tie, which was solemnized not very splendidly, in proportion to their rank").)
 They had kept the arrangements secret, for fear that Louis, who regarded the growing power of Henry and the Angevins with anxiety, would prevent it.
 (Note: By custom, vassals were supposed to request permission to marry from their overlords.)

 Eleanor was related to Henry even more closely than she had been to Louis: they were cousins to the third degree through their common ancestor Ermengarde of Anjou (wife of Duke Robert I of Burgundy and Count Geoffrey II of Gâtinais), and they were also descended from King Robert II of France.
 (Note: A marriage between Henry and Eleanor's daughter Marie had earlier been declared impossible due to their status as third cousins once removed.)
 Her remarriage to Henry provided the next chapter of the legend of her scandalous behaviour, it being implied that she had a previous illicit relationship with him.
 (Note: Innuendos about Eleanor's sexuality formed part of contemporary views on women, power and its sexualisation.)